HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

-escape clearly marked as an exit how come it's just painted - wait, what the fuck, it's just painted black pixel structures on the black grid canvas still empty, this cage is electric
+escape clearly marked as an exit how come it's just painted - wait, what the fuck, it's just painted black pixel structures on the grid so black canvas still empty, this cage is electric the world seems to be turning